Posted on behalf of Stephens, Anderson & Cummings on Feb 05, 2016 in Auto Accidents

 In tragedies of this nature, it is imperative that the rights of those left behind are protected and that if they choose, they can pursue compensation.

 If you or someone you love has been injured by a drunk driver, professional guidance can be invaluable.
 The Fort Worth auto accident attorneys at Stephens, Anderson & Cummings are highly trained in DUI accidents and can provide you a free case evaluation and assist you as you choose the best way to proceed in seeking the damages you deserve.
+An injury lawyer from our firm will also not charge any upfront fees if we take on your case.

 Contact us today to request your free evaluation.